 This is examined on a wide variety of topics in the abundance, and also while moving you up through a progression of emotional states: from total apathy and defeatedness to acceptance and peace with what is.
 Fascinatingly, through direct experience, you can see that even on topics you might rate yourself as feeling either great or awful about, you will find yourself able to get in touch with every energy state on this scale and notice how some aspect of it is locking the energy in place.
 The course itself is quite thorough and warrants a separate review in and of itself, as it is far more than just “how to do the release technique” but a rather deep exploration of using it.

 Larry has a New York, let’s get down to business type of vibe.
-It can be a bit gruff, and is not flowery and full of self-help sounding music and whispering you down to a relaxed state.. none of that.
-“Here’s the process – let’s do it, and let’s stay with it.
+It can be a bit gruff, “Here’s the process – let’s do it, and let’s stay with it.
 I’ll kick you in the ass if it’s required to get you moving” is how I perceive the tone, if it’s not explicitly said in some of his 1 on 1 or other work.
 Some do not resonate as well with it and others absolutely love it, finding it a welcome change from what is often presented in this arena.
+However, there are a lot of different styles and generally a gentler hand with the involvement of many new teachers.

 Should you Check out the Release Technique?